 We may change your interest rate for various reasons, please see the 'Changing these terms and ending this agreement' section of our General Terms and Conditions for more details.

-When we increase our interest rates - we'll tell you about the change as soon as possible after it's happened.
+When we increase our interest rates - we’ll tell you about the change within 30 days after it’s happened.